mef51/subdriftlaw/universal/sources.md

     * I noticed the initial guess from moments() is often very bad which might be why some fits are not found
     * clipping the autocorrelation also works
 * finalized 180916 fits and drifts, 16 points in total

+july 26
+===
+* stacked and dedispered the 180814 bursts, but having trouble finding them in the 16 second cutouts.
+    * needed to use the ubuntu subsystem to get around the memory error thing

+july 27
+===
+* finalized 180916 and updated the figures, just 180814 is left